CrimsonAS/rengine/README.md

  - Qt: for the Qt based backend, the default
  - SDL2: for the SDL 2 based backend, enable using 'cmake -DRENGINE_USE_SDL=on'
+ - SfHwc: Sailfish, running directly on the HWC API

 todo
 ----